 What is Seasonal Affective Disorder?

 Seasonal affective disorder, or SAD, is a type of depression that correlates with the change in seasons.
-Many refer to these cold doldrums as the winter blues, but it can occur during any seasonal shift: from spring to summer, or late fall to winter.
-Serotonin levels drop and melatonin levels can decrease, meaning restless days and sleepless nights.
-The low levels of sunshine Vitamin D don't have to be the worst part of the year, however.
+Many refer to these cold doldrums or depressive episodes as the winter blues, but it can occur during any seasonal shift: from spring to summer, or late fall to early winter.
+Serotonin levels drop and melatonin levels can decrease, meaning a seasonal pattern of restless days and sleepless nights.
+The low levels of bright light from sunshine and Vitamin D don't have to be the worst part of the year, however.
 Light therapy is a common solution for many, especially on extremely cold days.

-In some, major depression is a concern during the winter months, while others might experience a spike in melancholy due to low serotonin production.
-The foods that follow are great sources of the things your body and brain need to stay alert, productive, and content.
-While not all mood disorders can result in weight gain, it's best to be mindful of your mental heath state as opposed to your physical body when changing your diet.
+In some, major depression and loss of interest is a concern during the winter months, while others might experience a spike in melancholy and sad symptoms due to low serotonin production.
+The foods that follow are great sources of the things your body and brain need to stay alert, productive, and content while fighting symptoms of sad.
+While not all mood disorders can result in weight gain, it's best to be mindful of your mental health state as opposed to your physical body when changing your diet.

 Processed sugars have been shown to inspire the release of free radicals when eaten.
 These harmful compounds, in turn, have been linked with diseases like cancer.
 However, honey isn't any old sugar.

 This natural sugar is known to reduce inflammation, resulting in a happy, healthy brain.
 Believe it or not, some forms of depression can stem from inflammation.
 Thanks, honey, for protecting our well-being.

 Check out this recipe from Simply Recipes for their Honey Lemon Tea to take in all the beneficial qualities if you're feeling symptoms of depression.